Malric/NMPS/README-LTunezServer.txt

 -------------
 Usage:
 ------
-python ltunez-server.py -p playlistPort -r rtspPort <-pl max amount of items in playlist>
+put some MP3s to "MP3s" folder (create folder if not exist) python ltunez-server.py -p playlistPort -r rtspPort -pl max_amount_of_items_in_playlist

 Connections with:
 -----------------